-12. The United States Supreme Court's decisions in Heller, McDonald15, and Bruen have directed courts to look to text and history for guideposts in evaluating the scope of permissible firearms regulation under the Second Amendment.
-In another case involving historical determinations, Justice Thomas, the author of the majority opinion in Bruen, has noted that judges must avoid approaching history, text, and tradition with an "ahistorical literalism."
-Legal texts must not be read in a decontextualized fashion detached from the web of
+12. The United States Supreme Court's decisions in Heller, $McDonald^{15}$, and Bruen have directed courts to look to text and history when evaluating the scope of permissible firearms regulation under the Second Amendment.
+In another case involving historical determinations, Justice Thomas, the author of the majority opinion in Bruen, has noted that judges must avoid approaching history, text, and tradition with an "ahistorical literalism."16 Legal texts must not be read in a decontextualized fashion detached from the web of historical meaning that made them comprehensible to Americans living in the past.
+Instead, understanding the public meaning of constitutional texts requires a solid grasp of the relevant historical contexts.
+17